WebAssembly/wasi-sdk/README.md

 The libc portion of this SDK is the [wasi-libc](https://github.com/CraneStation/wasi-libc).

-Upstream Clang and LLVM 8.0 can compile for WASI out of the box, and WebAssembly support is included in them by default.
+Upstream Clang and LLVM (from 8.0 onwards) can compile for WASI out of the box, and WebAssembly support is included in them by default.
 So, all that's done here is to provide builds configured to set the default target and sysroot for convenience.

-One could also use a standard Clang 8.0, build a sysroot from the sources mentioned above, and compile with "--target=wasm32-wasi --sysroot=/path/to/sysroot".
+One could also use a standard Clang installation, build a sysroot from the sources mentioned above, and compile with "--target=wasm32-wasi --sysroot=/path/to/sysroot".

 ## Notes for Autoconf